Mtessier809/Mtessier809/README.md

 #### An aspiring Software Engineer
 ![An aspiring Software Engineer](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I'm finishing my studies at the University of Nevada, Las Vegas, graduating with a degree in Computer Science.
+I'm a senior at the University of Nevada, Las Vegas, graduating with a degree in Computer Science.
 My goal is to start my professional career in the tech industry, and I am currently looking for my first software engineering job.

 Skills: HTML / CSS / JS / Python / C++ / SQL